The Hidden Layer of Desire

-We all know that desire as a feeling; as something that we experience and motivates us to either resume doing what we’re doing, stop doing it, or starting anew completely.
+Today, I would like to write about the well-known layer of our desire and its second, less talked-about layer, which largely depends on the narration of our thoughts.
+We all know what desire is as a feeling.
+It is something that we experience and that motivates us to either resume doing what we are doing, stop doing it, or start anew completely.